bberkela/datacert/README.md

 # Keep learning shortcut keys so you don't have to use mouse (I love to do everything by keyboard
 # Sometimes if I just don't think about it, I figure it out quickly

+# Jupyter notebook is nice for starting out in some ways, but I prefer creating on a different text editor (ATOM)
+# and then running in command line.
+Why?
+It indents automatically.
+# Both use nice color-coded coded.
+Which helps in reading the code, although the colors aren't consistent